 What’s more, compared to most normal fires, car fires are considered some of the most challenging fires to tackle – even for seasoned firefighters.
 In the most recent case of the Maris Stella Car Fire, you can see that the SCDF firefighters took plenty of effort and time to put out the raging fire.
 So, what can you do as a vehicle owner in the case of a car fire?

 That’s when having a fire extinguisher in your vehicle comes in handy.
 But before you rush out to equip your car with one, make sure you read on to understand the dangers of car fires and learn what you should do in the situation to tackle the fire safely.

 Why are car fires so difficult to put out?

 Car fires can happen at any point of time even when the cars are parked and turned off.
 A car fire is usually made of two fire classes – Class A and Class B

-The area under the hood of the car has a lot of combustibles such as rubbers and plastics.
-When the car is in operation, a lot of heat is generated, making it a huge class A fire hazard.
+As a result, when the car is in operation, and there is a lot of heat being generated, the potential to spark off these combustibles makes it a huge class A fire hazard.

 When a car fire is about to occur, the first sign is the burning smell.
 If you notice a strange burning smell, that is your cue to immediately slow down your car and park by the side of the road to investigate.

 At this point of time, smoke cannot be seen easily as the hood is hiding the smoke.
 By the time the smoke is visibly emitting out of your vehicle, you will not have much time left to try to put out the fire.

 Hence the most important thing to do is to must slow down or stop your car as soon as possible.
 The more you accelerate, the more heat is generated and the faster the fire grows.